 You won’t be able to cancel the plan and get some of the money back if, for example, you stop needing care.

-You also need to weigh up having a regular, secure income to pay for care against losing the lump sum you’ve invested if you were to die earlier than expected.
+You also need to weigh up having a regular, secure income to help pay for care against losing the lump sum you’ve invested if you were to die earlier than expected.

 Other ways to fund your long-term care